-No Means Yes: Persevering The Entertainment Industry
+Turn No Into Yes: Persevering In The Entertainment Industry

 “No one is going to hire you”

-“Aww sweetie, that sounds so nice but no one is going to hire you.”
-These were the epic words that my loving Aunt Jodi said to me at the tender age of 17 when I told her that I wanted to work with performers on shows.
-My first career “no” was coming from the Tony Award nominee that had been gravely injured when a piece of scenery slammed into her face backstage during the original Broadway run of “Crazy for You” and a seasoned actress that was one of many that sought frequent massage, physical therapy and guidance from the medical profession in New York City.
-Having a full-time athletic trainer or physical therapist employed on a show was simply unheard of in the entertainment industry in the 80’s and 90’s.
+“Awe sweetie, that sounds so nice but no one is going to hire you.”
+These were the epic words that my loving Aunt Jodi Benson said to me at the tender age of 17 when I told her that I wanted to work with performers on shows.
+My first career “no” was coming from the Disney Legend and Tony Award nominee that had been gravely injured when a piece of scenery slammed into her face backstage during the original Broadway run of Crazy for You .
+She was also a seasoned actress that sought frequent massage, physical therapy and guidance from the medical profession in New York City to keep her body healthy and on-stage.
+Having a full-time athletic trainer or physical therapist employed on a show was simply unheard of in the entertainment industry in the 1980’s and 1990’s.

-Graduation came and I had discovered three possible options: pursue a Master of Kinesiology degree from Brigham Young University to work with ballroom dancers, Indiana University to work with ballet dancers or take a job in athletics.
-I couldn’t stop striving for my dream and against huge odds, I was accepted as the graduate student for the Music School at Indiana.
-It was a gruelling year of studies, a massive financial drain as American graduate schools can be, and I worked for the ballet every day, but my dream was alive.
+I refused to give up on my dream and against huge odds, I was accepted as the graduate assistant for the Music School and Ballet program at Indiana University.
+It was a grueling year of studies, a massive financial drain, as American graduate schools can be, but I worked with ballet dancers every day.
+My dream was becoming a reality.
 I was working with performers!
 Upon graduation, I finally made the connections that I had been waiting for over so many years.

 The Big Finish

-I think everyone in the industry can relate to getting a million “no’s” but the only thing we hear is the final “yes”.
-That is the word that matters and makes all of our blood, sweat, and tears worth it.
+I think everyone in the live entertainment and theatre industry can relate to getting a million “no’s” but the only thing that matters in the end is that first “yes”.
+That is the word that makes all of our blood, sweat, and tears worth it.
 At least until we hit our next “no” but we know that at some point we can turn it into a “yes”.